matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `getTimestamp()` <a name="getTimestamp"></a>

-Returns the unix timestamp of the date in UTC, converted from the date timezone
+Returns the unix timestamp of the date in UTC, converted from the current timestamp timezone.

 #### Signature